bendudson/hermes-3/docs/sphinx/components.rst

 Neutral pump
 ^^^^^^^^^^^^^^^

-The recycling component also features a neutral pump, which is currently implemented for the SOL and PFR edges only, and so is not available in 1D.
+The recycling component also features a neutral pump which is currently implemented for the SOL and PFR edges only, and so is not available in 1D.
 The pump is a region of the wall which facilitates particle loss by incomplete recycling and neutral absorption.

+The pump requires wall recycling to be enabled on the relevant wall region.

 The particle loss rate :math:`\Gamma_{N_{n}}` is the sum of the incident ions that are not recycled and the incident neutrals which are not reflected, both of which are controlled by the pump multiplier :math:`M_{p}`